 Course Objectives: To learn the basic laws of physics AND to see that physics can be interesting and relevant to your daily experiences!
 PHYS111 is a course designed for students who do not have a strong background in Physics.
 Success in PHYS111 will give you a good foundation for PHYS101 (offered in Semester 1 and Semester 2).
 PHYS111 is a 'non-calculus' course but does assume previous knowledge of Physics and Mathematics.
 If you have no background in Physics or Mathematics then you will have to work hard to keep up.
-Note that it is also possible to take PHYS111 in Semester 2, and this is recommended if you have no previous background in physics.
+Note that it is possible to take PHYS111 in either Semester 1 or Semester 2.
+Semester 2 is recommended if you have no previous background in physics.